-Freesias are a spring must have, for colour and fragrance they are hard to surpass.
-Bergunden Freesias have large, single, large florets in profusion through spring.
-What makes them even better is that the blooms open with a cloud of perfume.
+Bergunden Freesias have large, single florets in profusion through spring.
+What makes them even better is that the blooms are surrounded by a cloud of perfume.